spacegraphcats/spacegraphcats/doc/00-installing-spacegraphcats.md

 pip install virtualenv
 ```

-Change to a working directory, and create a virtualenv (replace `python3.5` with your Python version):
+Change to a working directory, and create a virtualenv:

 ```
-python -m virtualenv -p python3.7 catsenv
+python -m virtualenv -p python3.8 catsenv
 ```

 Activate the virtualenv, upgrade pip, and install Cython: